 5 tips for mastering your training regime

-The New Year is a time for goal setting for the year ahead.
-Perhaps you’ve committed to going to the gym regularly, planned to up your exercise regime, or even challenged yourself to join in a fun run or half marathon.
+Perhaps you've committed to going to the gym regularly, planned to up your exercise regime, or even challenged yourself to join in a fun run or half marathon.
 Whatever your goal, check out the tips below to make the most of your training regime this year.

 1. Get tough mentally

 Training your brain to overcome mental obstacles is just as important as training your body to overcome physical ones.
 To improve mental toughness, you need to get to know the voice inside your head, notice when it talks and what it says.